-The following is a quick reference list of some useful Ubuntu Linux Shell Commands along with a short description of common usage.
-There are more, but this basic list was created to help familiarize the newly introduced Ubuntu user who might be migrating from a Windows operating environment.
+The following is a quick reference list of some useful Linux shell commands along with a short description of common usage.
+There are several more, but this basic list was created to help familiarize the newly introduced Ubuntu users.
+Those who might be migrating from a Windows operating environment.

 usage: cd <directory name>